citusdata/citus_docs/admin_guide/upgrading_citus.rst

 We discuss the step by step process of upgrading the cluster below.
 Please note that you need to run the steps on all the nodes in the cluster.
 Some steps need to be run only on the master and they are explicitly marked as such.

-**1. Download and install Citus 5.0 on the server having the to-be-upgraded 4.0 data directory**
+**1. Download and install Citus 5 on the server having the to-be-upgraded 4.0 data directory**

-Download and install PostgreSQL 9.5.x from http://www.postgresql.org/download/.
+Follow the :ref:`installation instructions<requirements>` appropriate for your situation (e.g. single-machine or multi-machine).
+These instructions use the Citus package for your operating system, and includes PostgreSQL 9.5 as a dependency.

 .. note::
     The instructions below assume that the PostgreSQL installation is in your path.
 If not, you will need to add it to your PATH environment variable.
 For example:

     ::

         export PATH=/usr/lib/postgresql/9.5/:$PATH

-You can then download and install the new Citus packages from our Downloads page.
-Please visit the :ref:`production` section for specific instructions.

-Note that the Citus 5.0 extension will be installed at the PostgreSQL install location.
+Note that the Citus 5 extension will be installed at the PostgreSQL install location.

 **2. Setup environment variables for the data directories**